 The true cost of social media ads in 2024

-Drawing on an analysis of tens of billions of ad impressions, Gupta Media's State of Social Media CPM Report is the definitive guide to the cost of paid social media ads on Facebook, Instagram, TikTok, Twitter/X, YouTube, and more.
+Drawing on an analysis of tens of billions of ad impressions, Gupta Media's State of Social Media CPM Report is the definitive guide to the cost of paid social media ads on Facebook, Instagram, TikTok, Snapchat, YouTube, and more.
 Uncover ad-rate trends, seasonal fluctuations, and valuable cost-saving tactics for your marketing strategy.

 TABLE OF CONTENTS